skyfly200/tiny-boxes/src/docs/README.md

 ---
 home: true
 heroImage: ./img/logo.svg
-heroText: TinyBoxes Guide
+heroText: TinyBoxes Docs
-tagline: Learn the tricks to minting the best Boxes
+tagline: Discover the inner workings of TinyBoxes, so you can learn the tricks to minting the coolest Box around ;-)
 actionText: Get Started →
 actionLink: /intro
 features:
 - title: ART
-  details: Discover all the differentiating features and options
+  details: Explore the differentiating features and customizable options, so you can become a TinyBox artist
 - title: DAPP
-  details: Learn how to get the most out of the TinyBoxes
+  details: Learn how to use the design interface and viewing gallery, so you can get the most out of your TinyBoxes experience
 - title: Contract
-  details: Find out whats special about our NFT
+  details: Find out what makes the TinyBoxes NFT one-of-a-kind
 footer: © 2021 NonFungibleTeam
 ---